algosup/2024-2025-project-1-fpga-team-3/TechnicalSpecification/Technical_Specification.md

 ![FPGA_Board](images/FPGA_Board.png)

 As shown in the image above, there are names surrounding the FPGA board.
-We will explain in detail their roles in this project, including how, where, and when they will intervene.
+We will explain in details their roles in this project, including how, where, and when they will intervene.

 - **Game structure:**